selfbus/software-arm-lib/doc/KNX TP1 Bus implementation.md

     - poll frame
     - extended frame
 - Bus-Busy detection for start of normal frames and ACK-frames
-- Collision detection for all send bytes, no support for receiving of remaining telegram after collision, rx telegram is discarded.
+- Collision detection for all send bytes, supports receiving of collided telegram
 - Extended collision detection for ACK frame due to possible parallel sending of devices and bus delay
 - repetition of telegram after NACK, no ACK or BUSY after idle time (50bit) or busy wait (150bit)
 - sending BUSY to remote if rx-buffer is not free (higher layer still processing last telegram)